jacksonkarel/financial-demo/README.md

 # Stock Ticker Bot

-Remember to 'run rasa actions' before running this bot on your local machine.
+Remember to run 'rasa run actions' before running this bot on your local machine.